blcxtranslations/blcx/_translated/chapter-0033.md

 Two days later.

-Sky Pillar mountain was located in then east of the Yan prefecture of Zhao country.
+Sky Pillar mountain was located in the east of the Yan prefecture of Zhao country.
 It stretched dozens of kilometres.
 It was very lush, with a wild profusion of vegetation.
 The main peak, Sky Pillar peak, was even more famous for its magnificence.
 It was more than five kilometres tall, with many jagged rocks everywhere, and very difficult to traverse.

 Throughout the ages, there were many people that came to go sightseeing.
 There were cliffs everywhere, and after searching the whole mountain, they could not find a single way in, and could only helplessly sigh.